strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    1. Open the Main Window.
 Enter the essential Pre-Requisite settings for your server.
    2. Open the Setup Window.
 Check and setup the essential Software for either a Docker or WSL Local CLI.
-   3. Now you can run SpacetimeDB directly from Unity!
+   3. Now you can manage and publish your SpacetimeDB server directly from Unity!

-   **Note:** For a manual WSL install process please check the documentation button available in the Welcome Window.
+   **Note:** For a detailed install process please check the documentation button available in the Welcome Window.

 ## Community Made
    - If you like this asset, please consider <a href="https://ko-fi.com/northernrogue">buying me a coffee</a>.
 It is much appreciated and allows this asset to improve further.